This Circus Theme page includes preschool lesson plans, activities and Interest Learning Center ideas for your Preschool Classroom!

 And this tiny clown is the silliest of all!

 What Circle Time ideas do you have for this theme?
-Use the Contact Me button to the left to send ideas for me to add to this page!
+Click here to Contact Me send ideas for me to add to this page!
 Please be sure to let me know your ideas are for the Circus Theme Page!